NicoloCavalli95horses/KMS-web-testing/content/01 Notes/tabnabbing.md

 ---
 ## Definition

+> [!SUMMARY] What is tabnabbing
+> A user on Facebook can click a link to an external website that could act perfectly benign except from replacing the previous Facebook page itself with a fake copy that may be used to phish users into disclosing personal information or login credentials.
+This makes the scheme very difficult to detect even for an expert user.
+This type of attack is popularly called as “tabnabbing” [[(Sanchez, 2020)]]

 *Tabnabbing* and *reverse tabnabbing* are a form of client-side attack that combines elements of:
 - [[phishing]] attacks, that trick the end user into interacting with a malicious web page